sslab-gatech/winnie/docs/walkthrough.md

 ![startupItem.png](./startupItem.png)

 Start the build process by selecting Build >> Build FullSpeed.sln.
-You should recieve a success message along the lines of this:
+You should receive a success message along the lines of this:

 ![winnieSuccess.png](./winnieSuccess.png)

-#### NOTE: If you are recieving errors, you likely have a missing workload or dependency issue.
-While not all of the SDK's mentioned above are required, they are reccomendded for coverage reasons and simplicity to install.
+#### NOTE: If you are receiving errors, you likely have a missing workload or dependency issue.
+While not all of the SDK's mentioned above are required, they are recommended for coverage reasons and simplicity to install.

 ### Step 6: Build Toy Example:
 Next, you need to perform the same steps as mentioned above, but for the toy example.sln.
-Set the toy_example.sln to Release|x64 in the aformentioned dropdown.
+Set the toy_example.sln to Release|x64 in the aforementioned drop down.

 ![toyExample.png](./toyExample.png)

-You should once again recieve a notification that the build has succedded.
-If you are unable to get a successful build, you likely need to install some mroe packages.
+You should once again receive a notification that the build has succeeded.
+If you are unable to get a successful build, you likely need to install some more packages.
 A common one is *cannot find stdio.h* or *No Windows 10.0.19041 SDK*.

 #### NOTE: Please note that if these packages are not showing up for installation, you may have to install a different version of Visual Studio with other dependencies, that can be then utilized in Visual Studio 2017.
 At the time of writing, Visual Studio 2022 had to be installed for the Windows 10.0.19041 SDK.